 Could you tell us a bit about the history of Miena's Handmade Nougat?

-I started making nougat in our home kitchen in 2012 and sold it at Marleypark on Saturdays.
+I started making nougat in our home kitchen in 2012 and sold it at Marley Park on Saturdays.
 In 2013 I converted our garage into a purpose build nougat kitchen and launched it at Gifted that Christmas.
 In 2014 Avoca was my first retailer and it grew slowly from there.
-2016 I started to win a few awards, from the Irish Free From, Blas na hEireann and Great taste.
-That summer I met the Simply Better team (Dunnes) at Bloom and by the end of the year i started producing nougat for Dunnes under the Simply Better Brand.
+In 2016 I started to win a few awards, from the Irish Free From, Blas na hEireann and Great Taste organisations.
+That summer I met the Simply Better team (Dunnes) at Bloom and by the end of the year, I started producing nougat for Dunnes under the Simply Better Brand.
 In 2018 our nougat won gold and silver at Blas and I was contacted by Harrods.
-We now produce nougat under the Harrods brand as well, and subsequently started producing for a Danish Chocolate company to.
+We now produce nougat under the Harrods brand as well, and subsequently started producing for a Danish Chocolate company too.